miki727/ML6290_Group2/README.md

 #### - Ethical considerations

-* Different criterias chosen for building different models may cause different results.
-The training data used is transparent, has inclusivity, private, and neutral.
-Due to privacy considerations, the model does not take into account an applicant's personal/ biological history when making decisions about giving the loan or not.
+* Different criterias chosen for building the same models may cause varied results.
+The biased results will cause harm to people in the real world.
+The data used should be kept secure and extremely confidential since any illegitimate use will cause severe privacy concerns.
+The model will most likely start going in the wrong direction if it is not constantly maintained and managed.
+Everyone working on this kind of sensitive data should not poison the data for their personal ulterior motives which might be detrimental to others.

 #### - Caveats and Recommendations